-Procedure types, i. e., types possessing procedures as values, are another useful concept for program development that allows algorithms (e.g., for sorting) to be decoupled from their basic operations (e.g., comparing objects) and by that means increasing their generality and applicability.
+Procedure types, i.e., types possessing procedures as values, are another useful concept for program development that allows algorithms (e.g., for sorting) to be decoupled from their basic operations (e.g., comparing objects) and by that means increasing their generality and applicability.

 To give a simple example for both of these concepts, Fig. 1 shows a global Oberon-2 procedure QuickSort containing nested procedures Swap and SortRange which directly access the parameter a of their enclosing procedure.
-Furthermore, to keep the sorting algorithm independent of any particular ordering criterion, a procedure cmp comparing two objects of type T (and returning an integer value smaller than resp. equal to resp. greater than zero if the first object is smaller than resp. equal to resp. greater than zero if the procedure type CmpProc.
+Furthermore, to keep the sorting algorithm independent of any particular ordering criterion, a procedure cmp comparing two objects of type T (and returning an integer value smaller than resp. equal to resp. greater than zero if the first object is smaller than resp. equal to resp. greater of the procedure type CmpProc.

 The combination of nested procedures and procedure types, i. e., the possibility of using not only global, but also nested procedures as actual parameters of other procedures, would be an even more useful and powerful concept, as the examples given in Sec.
 2 will demonstrate.
-Unfortunately, however, languages such as Modula-2 [12] and Oberon(-2) [13, 7] do not allow this combination, i. e., they require procedure values (i. e., values of procedure types) to be global procedures.
+Unfortunately, however, languages such as Modula-2 [13] and Oberon(-2) [14, 8] do not allow this combination, i. e., they require procedure values (i. e., values of procedure types) to be global procedures.
 After explaining in Sec.
 3 the reasons for this apparently strange restriction, in particular the problem of dangling procedure values, Sec.
 4 suggests alternative language rules which do allow nested procedure values (i. e., nested procedures as procedure values) without running into this problem.
-Since there remains at least one important application of procedure values that is permitted by the original rule, but not by the new ones, a simple language extension is suggested in Sec.
-5 to overcome this limitation, too.
-The paper closes with a brief sketch of implementation ideas in Sec.
-6 and a concluding discussion in Sec.
-7.
+Since there remains at least

-^{$\overline{1}$} This is an extended version of [4].
+1 This is a corrected and extended version of [4] and a replacement for [5].